corradomio/software_labeling/README.md

-# Redirect page
+# Software Architecture Decomposition
-The repository of the ICSE 2023 paper is at the following address: https://github.com/cjglab/software_labelling
+This repository contains supplementary material and data related to the papaer about Software Architecture Decomposition under revision